 Dana said, “Reputation management is usually part of a solution.
 People will come to us, and won’t necessarily say, my reviews are terrible.
 They usually say, ‘I want to rank better in local’.
 Then, as part of the discovery process when we start working with the lead we see that they do have a reputation management problem, or maybe they have bad reviews, or they don’t have any reviews, or only reviews scattered in one platform.

 “So then we roll it in and say, ‘I know we didn’t talk about this, but it’s important, and here’s why’.
-We’ll explain the benefits of having solid reputation management, then talking to them about the resources that are involved internally at their organization to make sure this continues beyond their engagement with us.
+We’ll explain the benefits of having solid reputation management, then talk to them about the resources that are involved internally at their organization to make sure this continues beyond their engagement with us.
 Then, if all those buttons come together, we can make sure that reputation management is folded into that proposal.”

 She went on to discuss the challenges Kick Point face when working with large multinational businesses.
 “They often don’t know who’s going to manage it for each location.
 Sometimes it’s like, ‘This is really important, but you don’t have a strategy to make it happen, so we’ll have to put a pin it in until we’ve dealt with the things that are on fire.”